 I believe that we teach people how to treat us.
 This is one of the biggest issues we need to address if we are to create a safer environment for women in business.

-We women need to get out of the victim mindset and take our power back.
-It’s up to us to start setting very clear boundaries on the sort of behavior we won’t tolerate.
+We, women, need to get out of the victim mindset and take our power back.
+It’s up to us to start setting very clear boundaries on the sort of behaviour we won’t tolerate.
 And it’s a good idea to do that even before you meet up with a man.

 Then, if he loses interest when you’ve set clear boundaries, at least you’ll know that your business was never what interested him in the first place.